dij0s/AMR/README.md

 As noted in the [Code Architecture](#code-architecture) section, the implementation is designed to be efficient and optimized for performance.
 The codebase is structured around the Octree and Quadtree data structures, which allow for a more efficient representation of the mesh hierarchy and a more efficient use of computational resources.

 The time complexity is optimized using a recursive structure that allows for a constant time complexity for the access operation.
-The memory usage is optimized using the `__slots__` attribute to reduce the memory overhead of the class instances and ensure a more efficient memory usage.
+The memory usage is optimized using the `__slots__` attribute to reduce the memory footprint of the class instances and ensure a more efficient memory usage.
-Both time and space complexity aren't optimized further as it is not the main focus of the project and the implementation is already efficient enough for the problem at hand.

-PARLER DES PERFORMANCES DU SLOTTING ICI ?

 Implementing the parallelization of the algorithm could be a potential optimization to further improve the performance of the simulation.
 By parallelizing the mesh refinement process, the algorithm could take advantage of multi-core processors and distribute the workload across multiple threads.
 This would allow for a more efficient use of computational resources and reduce the overall simulation time.
+As per data storage, the physical locality (in RAM) of the mesh structure would allow for a more efficient parallelization of the algorithm as the data would be stored in contiguous memory blocks and allow for a more efficient access pattern.
+This could be achieved by storing the mesh structure in a contiguous memory block and using a linear indexing scheme to access the nodes.
+This would allow for a more efficient access pattern and reduce the memory overhead of the mesh structure.

+Both time and space complexity aren't optimized further as it is not the main focus of the project and the implementation is already efficient enough for the problem at hand.

 The following table provides a comparison of time and space usage when running a heat transfer simulation of a continuous heat source with and without adaptive mesh refinement (10s simulation time, 0.01s delta):